A Neural-Mean Vecchia Gaussian Process for Unified Argo Modeling: Abstract

 \section{Abstract}

 Argo is an international program that collects temperature and salinity observations in the upper two kilometers of the global ocean.
-Most existing approaches for modeling Argo temperature rely on spatial partitioning, where data are locally modeled by first estimating a prescribed mean structure and then fitting Gaussian processes (GPs) to the mean-subtracted anomalies.
-Such strategies introduce challenges in designing suitable mean structures and defining domain partitions, often resulting in ad hoc modeling choices.
-In this work, we propose a one-stop Gaussian process regression framework with a generic spatio-temporal covariance function to jointly model Argo temperature data across broad spatial domains.
-Our fully data-driven approach achieves superior predictive performance compared with methods that require domain partitioning or parametric regression.
+Most existing approaches for modeling Argo temperature rely on localized modeling within moving windows, first estimating a prescribed mean structure and then fitting Gaussian processes (GPs) to the mean-subtracted anomalies.
+Such strategies introduce challenges in designing suitable mean structures and defining local moving windows, often resulting in case-specific modeling choices.
+In this work, we propose a one-stop Gaussian process regression framework with a flexible mean structure and a generic spatio-temporal covariance function to jointly model Argo temperature data across broad spatial domains.
+Our fully data-driven approach achieves predictive performance that compares favorably with the established benchmarks that require moving-window regression and separate parametric mean estimation.
 To ensure scalability over large spatial regions, we employ the Vecchia approximation, which reduces the computational complexity from cubic to quasi-linear in the number of observations while preserving predictive accuracy.
-Using Argo data from January to March over the years 2007–2016, the same dataset used in prior benchmark studies, we demonstrate that our approach provides a principled, scalable, and interpretable tool for large-scale oceanographic analysis.
+Using Argo data from January to March over the years 2007–2016, the same dataset used in prior benchmark studies, we demonstrate that our approach provides a unified and data-driven alternative for large-scale oceanographic analysis.

 \textbf{Keywords:} automatic relevance determination, benchmark study, non-parametric spatio-temporal regression, sparse inverse Cholesky factor